puutaro/CommandClick/README.md

 <br>
 <br>
 Furthermore, I create original js library for bookmarklet.
 However, I didn't just want to make it, I wanted to make it more readable.
+Most of the engineers are mostly reading, even when they're writing code.
+This is because we believe that improving readability is directly linked to productivity.
 <br>
 <br>